GromtcevMihail/analizprot/README.md

-# analizprot
+# analprot
-programm for analiz prot and calc
+programm include calc and anp;
+has error in apps;